(888) 552-6760 SCHEDULE AN APPOINTMENT

 Stages 1 and 2

-The tumor hasn’t spread far, but it has begun penetrating beneath the surface layer of your tongue.
-The tumor is removed by surgery, and lymph nodes in your neck may also be taken out and examined for the presence of cancer cells.
-Radiation therapy or chemotherapy may be used if your oncologist thinks your cancer may return or that surgery didn’t get all of the malignant cells.
-Radiation may be used instead of surgery if you’re not healthy enough to undergo surgery.
+The tumor hasn’t spread far, but it has begun penetrating beneath the surface layer of the tongue.
+The tumor is removed by surgery, and lymph nodes in the neck may also be taken out and examined for the presence of cancer cells.
+Radiation therapy or chemotherapy may be used if the patient's oncologist thinks the cancer may return or that surgery didn’t remove all of the malignant cells.
+Radiation may be used instead of surgery if the patient is not healthy enough to undergo surgery.

 Stages 3 and 4A